sillsdev/ptx2pdf/docs/dev/SideBars.md

 % Default: 0.2

 %\BgImage
-%\BgImageScale
-% The same meanings as the Fg images, but for a background (watermark) image.
+% The same meaning as for Fg images, but for a background (watermark) image.
 % Background images are horizontally and vertically centred, there is no \BgImagePos command.

+%\BgImageScale  0.5
+%\BgImageScale  0.9x0.9
+%\BgImageScale  x0.7
+% Background Images can be scaled relative to the width of the box (top format), to both
+% dimensions of the box, or only to the height (bottom format).

+%\BgImageOversize option
+% Options: shrink distort ignore crop
+% If the background image size is specified with a single dimension (height or width)
+% and the unspecified dimension ends up being too large for a given sidebar
+% then there are four possible behaviours:
+% * Shrink the image without distorting the image's aspect ratio
+% * Shrink the image in the over-sized dimension, distorting the aspect ratio
+% * Ignore the problem, allowing the image to appear outside the box [current behaviour]
+% * Crop the edges of the image

 %\BgImageLow option
 % Options: t,f
 % Should a background image come below or above the colour.
-Line art PDFs may
+Line art PDFs with
-% display better above the colour layer, as the colour layer will not wash them
+% a tranpsarent background may display better above the colour layer, as the colour
-% out, but .JPGs are probably better below.
+% layer will not wash them out, but .JPGs are probably better below, as
+% .JPG images do not have transparency.

 %\BgImageAlpha value(0-1)
-% Transparency or alpha value of the background image: 0 is transparent, 1 is solid.
-This is useful for e.g. turning black lines into a paler shade
+% Transparency or alpha value of the background image: 0 is transparent, 1 is
+% solid.
+This is useful for e.g. turning black lines into a paler shade.
+Note that this
+% will allow the background colour to show through, even if the image is above
+% the background layer, so on a green background black will become a darker
+% shade of green, not grey.

 %\BgImageColor value(0-1) value(0-1) value(0-1)
 %\BgImageColour value(0-1) value(0-1) value(0-1)